autonomys/subspace-docs/docs/develop/nova/hardhat_guide.md

 ### Hardhat testing and deployment
 ---
 Hardhat is an excellent tool that facilitates building on the Ethereum Virtual Machine.
 It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts and dApps, and it allows them to easily introduce more functionality around this workflow.
 This includes compiling and testing at the very core.
-Flexible deployment options also allow you to point to the Subspace EVM domain RPC to deploy your contracts and dApps.
+Flexible deployment options also allow you to point to the Autonomys EVM domain RPC to deploy your contracts and dApps.

 Official documentation for Hardhat is available [on their website](https://hardhat.org/docs), but this guide will cover everything required to get you started.